Transport in Malaysia

 The 966 km North–South Expressway, which runs through seven states in Peninsular Malaysia, is the longest expressway in Malaysia.

 Transportation in Malaysia started to develop during British colonial rule, and the country's transport network is now diverse and developed.
 Malaysia's road network is extensive, covering 290,099.38 kilometres, including 2,016.05 km of expressways (in 2021).
-The main highway of the country extends over 800 km, reaching the Thai border from Singapore.
+The main highway of the country extends over 800 km, reaching the Thai border and Singapore.
 Peninsular Malaysia has an extensive road network, whilst the road system in East Malaysia is not as well-developed.
 The main modes of transport in Peninsular Malaysia include buses, trains, cars and to an extent, commercial travel on airplanes.

 Malaysia has six international airports, and two container ports ranked among the top 20 busiest in the world.
 The official airline of Malaysia is Malaysia Airlines, providing international and domestic air service alongside two other carriers.
 Most of the major cities are connected by air routes.
 The railway system is state-run, and covers a total of 1,849 km.
 Popular within the cities are commuter rail and rapid transit, which reduces the traffic load on other systems, and is considered safe, comfortable and reliable.
+Public transportation is more developed in Malaysia than in some of the other Southeast Asian countries.